gaurav0330/healthCare-Assigment/design.md

 ### 📤 Download Flow

-1. User clicks "Download"
+User clicks "Download" on a document
-2. Backend finds file by ID in DB
+Frontend calls GET /documents/:id
+Backend retrieves the file path from the database
-3. File is streamed for browser download
+File is streamed to the browser with Content-Disposition: attachment

-## 🧩 5️⃣ Assumptions
+5. Assumptions & Constraints

-- Only one user exists (no login system required)
+Only one user → no authentication or login system needed Only PDF files are allowed
-- Max file type allowed: **PDF only**
-- Local uploads folder acts as storage
+Files are stored locally in an uploads/ folder
-- Files expected to be small (no chunk uploads)
+Files are expected to be reasonably small (no chunked uploads) Application runs locally (not deployed to the cloud) No concurrency concerns due to single-user design
-- App runs locally, not cloud-hosted
-- No concurrency issues due to single-user assumption

----

-**Document Version:** 1.0
-**Last Updated:** December 2025